AxiansITSecurity/Restsh/docs/index.rst

 Restsh provides fast, direct, scriptable REST API operations without overhead.
 With Restsh, tasks that would otherwise require writing a Terraform module or an Ansible role can often be completed in minutes and just a few lines of script.

-It offers hundreds of API wrapper scripts to simplify the use of REST APIs.
+The provided modules are offering hundreds of API wrapper scripts to simplify the use of REST APIs.
 If no script is available, the API can be accessed directly using GET, DELETE, PATCH, POST, etc. It is also easy to write your own API wrapper scripts.

 Restsh is published under the :doc:`GPLv3+ license <LICENSE>` in the hope that others will find it useful and make use of it.